Chukwuemeka-Mba/Chukwuemeka-Mba/README.md

 ### What am I doing 👨🏾‍💻

-I am curretly learning how to build solid web applications using Pyhon 🐍, Django, HTML and CSS.
+I am curretly learning how to build solid web applications using Pyhon 🐍, Django, Javascript, HTML and CSS.

 ### How to reach me 🧞‍♂️